-NURS 107: Pharmacology for Health Professionals
+NURS 122 Pharmacology for Health Professionals

-This course introduces students to the principles of pharmacotherapy.
 Origins and classifications of drugs are presented.
 Safe administration of drugs is stressed, including food and drug interactions and dosage calculation.
 Selection of alternative therapies are discussed.
 Legal and ethical aspects of drug use are also emphasized.
-Prerequisite: BIO 106
+Prerequisites: BI 106

-NURS 230: Nursing III
+NURS-110: Nursing I

 This course serves as the foundation for health and wellness promotion and disease prevention in beginning nursing practice.
-Focus will be on the concepts related to health across the lifespan, and an introduction in the delivery of competent, quality, safe patient centered care.
+Focus will be on the concepts related to health across the lifespan, and an introduction in the delivery of competent, quality, safe patient-centered care.
 Concepts from pharmacology, nutrition, pathophysiology, and safety across the lifespan are utilized to provide care in a variety of healthcare settings.
 Clinical experiences occur in a variety of health care settings.
-Prerequisites: RDG 099 or ENG 104; Co-requisites and Prerequisites: BIO 105, PSY 101, ENG 101, ENG 101E; Co-requisite: NURS 111 Clinical Hours: 90 | Program Fee: \$1,750
+Co-requisites and Prerequisites: BI 106, PY 101, EN 101 Co-requisite: NURS 111

-NURS 111: Nursing I Lab
+NURS-111: Nursing I Lab

 This course focuses on health and physical assessment across the lifespan, and basic clinical nursing skills.
 Development of knowledge, skills and attitudes for beginning nursing practice will be integrated.
 Laboratory exercises incorporate real world situational experience with healthcare professionals on the College campus.
-Prerequisites: RDG 099 or ENG 104; Co-requisites and Prerequisites: BIO 105, PSY 101, ENG 101, ENG 101E; Co-requisite: NURS 110 | Program Fee: G

-NURS 115: LPN to RN Track
+Co-requisites and Prerequisites:

+BI 106, PY 101, EN 101, Co-requisite: NURS 110.

+NURS-115: LPN-To-RN Track

 This course introduces the Licensed Practical Nurse (LPN) to the role of the registered professional nurse (RN) and is the foundation for all subsequent nursing courses.
 The nurse's role in promotion, maintenance and restoration of health is explored within the context of a research and practice-oriented profession in addition to teamwork, collaboration, and effective communication.
 Nursing trends, the teaching learning process and the art and science of caring are discussed.
 Legal and ethical aspects of the profession are explored.
 A component of this course will familiarize the student with technology utilized within RCSJ and the Nursing Program.
 NOTE: Upon successful completion of NURS 115 LPN-RN students will matriculate into generic track.
-Prerequisites: Acceptance into the Nursing Program and BIO 105, PSY 101, ENG 101/ENG 101E
+Prerequisites - Acceptance into the Nursing Program.
+AND BI 106, PY 101, EN 101

-NURS 120: Nursing II
+NURS-120: Nursing II